 This front portion also retains the LCD in place and it may fall out.
 If it doesn't come out on its own, carefully remove it - noting the markings on the LCD and which way they were oriented with respect to the board.

 The LCD's electrical connections to the circuit board are made via two small strips of pink-ish conductive rubber sandwiching darker rubber (often called "Zebra Strips") and these usually stick to the LCD.
 If they are stuck to the board, very carefully remove them, but if they are stuck to the LCD, don't worry and leave them in place.
 Set the LCD and the rubber strips aside in a clean, dust-free place such as a clean, dry food container.
-You may notice that the LCD itself has a part number printed on it: Note its orientation so that you can put it back in the correct orientation.
+You may notice that the LCD itself has a part number printed on it: Note its orientation so that you can reinstall it correctly.

 You now have access to both sides of the circuit board.

 Identifying the bad components: